nodecosmos/charybdis/charybdis/README.md

 * <a name="automatic-migration"></a>
   `charybdis-migrate` enables automatic migration to database without need to write migrations by hand.
-  It expects `src/models` files and generates migrations based on differences between model definitions and database.
+  It iterates over project files and generates migrations based on differences between model definitions and database.
   It supports following operations:
     - Create new tables